abilandz/PH8124/Lecture_5/Lecture_5.md

 cat someFile # reads the content of a physical file echo "${FileContent}" # obtain the same content from variable
 ```
 However, if the content of the physical file ```someFile``` has changed or if it was deleted, that does not affect the value of variable **FileContent**.
-This is very handy when we need to initialize our script or function with the content of some external file --- if we store that information in the variable, we have removed completely the dependency of our code on that external file.
+This is very handy when we need to initialize our script or function with the content of some external file &mdash; if we store that information in the variable, we have removed completely the dependency of our code on that external file.

 The command substitution operator is frequently used in combination with the **for** loop, when we want to iterate over all elements in the output of some command.
 Also in this context the distinct elements of the list are separated with one or more empty characters.
 This is best illustrated with the following example: